luizrosalba/dev-links/docs/ReactJS/Rerender.md

 };
 ```

-## improve re-render performance of lists
+## Improve re-render performance of lists

 In addition to the regular re-renders rules and patterns, the key attribute can affect the performance of lists in React.